Lush (band): Reformation and second break-up (2015–2016)

 In September 2015, the music press suggested a reunion might be planned after Anderson posted a cryptic "7 day." message on social media and an official band website appeared.
 On 28 September, Lush announced their reunion on their Facebook page.
-The reunited band consists of Anderson, Berenyi and King with the addition of Justin Welch (Elastica) on drums, an old friend of Chris Acland.
+The reunited band consisted of Anderson, Berenyi and King with the addition of Justin Welch (Elastica) on drums, an old friend of Chris Acland's.

 To celebrate their return, 4AD released a limited red vinyl double LP of their compilation Ciao!
 Best of Lush on 7 November 2015, followed on 11 December by Chorus, a CD-only, 5-disc box set containing almost all of their released material along with a selection of rarities, radio sessions and demos.
 For Record Store Day 2016, 4AD released a limited edition 5-LP colour vinyl box set titled Origami, comprising Gala (clear vinyl), Spooky (silver vinyl), Split (red vinyl), Lovelife (pink vinyl) and the first vinyl release of the Canadian version of Topolino (yellow vinyl), with revised artwork by Chris Bigg.
 The UK/European version was packaged in a white cardboard "pizza box" emblazoned with three different Lush logos from 1990, 1994 and 1996.

 Lush also announced a show at the Roundhouse in London on 6 May 2016, and later added a second date, 7 May 2016, after the first show sold out in six hours.
 They alluded to further dates in North America, confirmed on 19 January 2016 when their first North American tour in 20 years was announced.

-On 15 April 2016. the band announced the release of the Blind Spot EP, the band's first new material since 1996.
+On 15 April 2016, the band announced the release of the Blind Spot EP, the band's first new material since 1996.
 It was produced by Jim Abbiss and Ladytron member Daniel Hunt.
 On 18 October 2016, the band announced the departure of bassist King on their official website.
 On 15 November 2016, Lush issued a statement announcing that Michael Conroy of Modern English would play bass for the final show at Manchester Academy, and confirming the band would split after the show.

-Piroshka (2018–present)
+Recent developments (2018–present)

-In September 2018, the formation of new band Piroshka was announced, a quartet including Berenyi, Welch, Conroy and former Moose member K.J.
+In September 2018, the formation of a new band, Piroshka, was announced; a quartet composed of Berenyi, Welch, Conroy and former Moose member K.J.
 "Moose" McKillop.
 Their debut album, Brickbat, was released by Bella Union on 15 February 2019.
-A second album, Love Drips and Gathers, followed on July 23, 2021.
+A second album, Love Drips and Gathers, followed on 23 July 2021.

-Tim's Twitter Listening Parties (2020)

 Lovelife was one of the albums jointly listened to by followers of #TimsTwitterListeningParty with accompanying written commentary in the form of tweets by Berenyi on 14 May 2020, during the COVID-19 pandemic.